matm/jQuery-File-Upload-Wiki/Options.md

 * Default: `'highlight'`

 ### uploadTable
-The jQuery object for the upload table.
+The jQuery object for the upload table or a function returning such an object.
 This does not strictly have to be a HTML table element, but can also be a list or any other element that allows to append nodes to it.
 Upload rows are appended to this table.